hilljhannah/css-exercise-four/README.md

 # css-exercise-four
-Exercise focused on the usage of media queries
+A short exercise done during my apprenticeship for UX/UI Design & Frontend Development utilizing CSS focusing on the usage of media queries